PatrickRose/zedcore-coding-challenge/README.md

 2. Implement `Employer::ThresholdClass`
 3. Implement `Employer::MeetsThreshold`
 4. Display the number of days between the start and stop in the table
+5. Display the number of days that the employer missed the threshold by
-5. Display the percentage of employers that meet the threshold
+6. Display the percentage of employers that meet the threshold